Trivalent vertices and bordered knot Floer homology in the standard basis: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Aaron Lauda, Ciprian Manolescu, Aaron Mazel--Gee, Peter Ozsv{\'a}th, Ina Petkova, Rapha{\"e}l Rouquier, and Zolt{\'a}n Szab{\'o} for useful conversations.
-The author was partially supported by NSF grant DMS-1902092 and Army Research Office W911NF2010075.
+The author would especially like to thank the referee for a careful reading of the details of the paper.
+The author was partially supported by NSF grants DMS-1902092 and DMS-2151786 and Army Research Office W911NF2010075.